Credit: Jeff Fitlow/Rice University

 Platforms for Advanced Wireless Research (PAWR)

 Research platforms that are the size of an entire small U.S. city will foster use-inspired, fundamental research and development that will in turn enable advanced wireless networks.
-The platforms - called PAWR (pronounced "power") - will enable academic and industry researchers to experiment with approaches at scale, allowing experimentation that would not be possible in lab environments, over the next seven years.
+The platforms - called PAWR (pronounced "power") - will enable academic and industry researchers to experiment with approaches at scale, allowing experimentation that would not be possible in lab environments, over the next decade.

 PAWR is supported through public and private partners, bringing together funding from NSF as well as a newly established industry consortium comprising leading networking vendors like Juniper, Ericsson, Nokia-Bell Labs and Interdigital; device manufacturers such as Samsung, Intel and Qualcomm; and wireless carriers AT&T, Sprint, T-Mobile and Verizon.

 NSF is supporting a PAWR Project Office (PPO) led by US Ignite, Inc and Northeastern University to manage the design, development, deployment, and operations of the advanced wireless research platforms.

 Fundamental research enabling advanced wireless networks

 Fundamental research on novel communication technologies, networking and information architectures, and mobile applications will enable advanced wireless capabilities.

 NSF will support research on PAWR, and continues to support advancing wireless technologies generally, to identify solutions to address the increased data and networking requirements of the emerging Internet of Things.

 Community leadership and engagement